Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

 In this approach we continue to use the same solution \eqref{cf1}-\eqref{cf2} of the CCR, but shifted by the classical soliton profile \(\Phi_S\).
 Explicitly these are, in full,

-acting on the Hilbert space \(\mcF_0\) defined in \eqref{fock}.
-An alternative way of giving the representation, which is useful for comparison with other representions, is to pair them with a real Schwartz function
+acting on the Hilbert space \({\fock}\) defined in \eqref{fock}.
+An alternative way of giving the representation, which is useful for comparison with other representions, is to use the definitions \eqref{alpha0} and pair them with a real Schwartz function